GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Create a new staged build by clicking the "Staged Builds" button in the top left.

-Move between stages using the settings window, or the navigation shortcuts (see below).
+Move between stages using the settings window or the navigation shortcuts (see below).

-When you make any change, that change will be applied to the current and _later_ stages.
+When you make build or edit entities, the changes will be applied to the current and _later_ stages.
-Every game interaction should be handled.
-(If this is not the case, please submit a bug report!)

 You can automatically create blueprints via the "Blueprints" tab of the settings window.